pindjouf/pindjouf.xyz/src/routes/posts/lock_in.md

 # I just need to lock in

-I started this blog last year on the same day which is my birthday, with this post -> [Hello, world!](https://pindjouf.xyz/posts/hello_world).

 Shit's fucked, so I decided to reflect on a few things and take some notes to remind myself of the advice my GOAT mentor's been giving me throughout the years.

 ## Ouroboros